1934 United States Senate election in Tennessee

 The 1934 United States Senate election in Tennessee was held on November 5, 1934.
 Incumbent Democratic Senator Kenneth D. McKellar was re-elected to a fourth term in office, defeating Republican former Governor Ben W. Hooper in a rematch from 1916.

+Ben W. Hooper attempted to build a fusion ticket with independent gubernatorial candidate Lewis S. Pope.
+Hooper called on Republicans to support Pope in the gubernatorial election, while Pope urged independent Democrats to support Hooper in his Senate campaign.
+The effort ultimately failed, however, with McKellar defeating Hooper in the Senate race while Pope lost the gubernatorial election to incumbent Democratic governor Hill McAlister.